 Minnesota law requires all childcare assistance payments to be paid directly to the childcare provider, either licensed or legal non-licensed, on behalf of the eligible family, except in cases where a provider cares for children in the children's home.
 In these cases, the childcare assistance payments must be paid directly to the parent.

-Vouchers must be sent in for payment within 60 days of the last day of the billing cycle.
-The county may pay a bill submitted after 60 days if the provider can show that the payment voucher was not received in a timely manner due to agency or computer error.
-The county will issue payment within 30 days of receipt of the voucher.
+Billing forms, paper or electronic, must be sent in for payment within 60 days of the last day of the billing cycle.
+The county may pay a bill submitted after 60 days if the provider can show that the billing form was not received in a timely manner due to agency or computer error.
+The county will issue payment within 21 days of receipt of the a complete billing form.

-Situations in which the county will not be able to authorize payments for care (not limited to this list):
+There may be some situations in which the county will not be able to authorize payments for care.

 A biweekly co-payment may be required.
 The amount that would be needed to pay would be based on income and household size.
 The co-pay would be paid by the family directly to the provider.
 Failure to pay the co-payment may result in termination of child care assistance.